-The Cost of Goods Sold – also referred to as cost of sales or cost of services – measures the direct costs incurred in creating your product or services.
+The Cost of Goods Sold – also referred to as cost of sales or cost of services – is the total of all costs incurred in creating your product or services.
 It does not include indirect expenses such as overhead, distribution, storage or marketing costs.
 Before calculating your business’ profits, you need to know it.

 There are lots of hidden costs associated with the production of your goods or services.
 The good news is, calculating your COGS will not only help you see the full picture of your revenue, those costs are also tax deductible.

 Here’s an example that illustrates the COGS calculation:

 Intergalactic eCommerce Corp. manufactures sophisticated space travel gear.
 The balance sheet dated Dec.
 31, 2017 puts ending inventory cost at $12.5 million.
 During the year, Intergalactic purchases $10 million of raw parts and related supplies, and applies another $20 million in labor.
 This creates additional inventory valued at $30 million using the average cost method.
 The ending inventory on Dec.
 31, 2018 is physically counted and valued at $5 million.
 To save you time, we have built a Cost of goods sold calculator for you:

 COGS is $37.5 million = $12.5 million + $30 million - $5 million